joshribakoff/mergetrain/readme.md

 ## Kubernetes & Helm

-Install mongo to the cluster:

-➜ helm install my-release bitnami/mongodb

-Install the bot's application to the cluster:
+Install the bot to the cluster:

 ➜ helm install bot backend-chart